Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained through volunteering or interning
+- Provide any relevant experiences you’ve gained by volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you had in these positions.
+- Be sure to highlight any accomplishments or responsibilities that you were able to fulfill during these roles.

 References: